U.S Military Women Veterans

 I am active with the local American Legion (William Lopp Post 284) and VFW (W.C.
 Miller) Post 2756 here in Thomasville.
 I also am on the NC Memorial Day Parade Committee.
 I feel that community involvement is important.

 I currently reside in Thomasville, NC with my husband Tom and our two rescue dogs Minnie and Rosie.
-I have one daughter and two grandchildren (a boy and a girl).
+I have one daughter and three grandchildren (a boy (3 yo) and two girls (18 mo & 13 yrs old).
 I am a native of Pembroke Pines, FL.

 Monthly Meeting